RezaBaiat/TEST/README.md

 # ReactNative Boilerplate
-This boilerplate is designed with mindset of performance in simplicity and tries to simplify routine tools . we try to wrap things up and staticify the whole project in a way that in order to change logics we have to pay visit to only a few files
+This boilerplate is designed with mindset of performance in simplicity and tries to simplify routine tools . we try to wrap every thing up and staticify the whole project in a way that in order to change logics we have to pay visit to minimum files possible

 ## Tools
 tools used in this project are based on nodepack (https://github.com/pixelsandcode/nodepack)